trinodb/trino/docs/src/main/sphinx/connector/kafka.rst

 * New tables can be defined without a cluster restart.
 * Schema updates are detected automatically.
 * There is no need to define tables manually.
+* Some Protobuf specific types like ``oneof`` are supported and mapped to JSON.

+When using Protobuf decoder with the Confluent table description supplier, some additional steps are necessary.
+For details, refer to :ref:`kafka-requirements`.

 Set ``kafka.table-description-supplier`` to ``CONFLUENT`` to use the schema registry.
 You must also configure the additional properties in the following table: